munificent/craftinginterpreters/book/calls-and-functions.md

 given name.

 You're probably wondering why we push and pop the name and function on the stack.
-That's kind of weird looking, right?
+That looks weird, right?
 This is the kind of stuff you have to worry about when <span name="worry">garbage</span> collection gets involved.
 Both `copyString()` and `newNative()` dynamically allocate memory.
 That means once we have a GC, they can potentially trigger a collection.
 If that happens, we need to ensure the collector knows we're not done with the name and ObjFunction so that it doesn't free them out from under us.
 Storing them on the value stack accomplishes that.

 <aside name="worry">

 Don't worry if you didn't follow all that.
-It will make a lot more sense once we get around to implementing the GC.
+It will make a lot more sense once we get around to [implementing the GC][gc].

+[gc]: garbage-collection.html

 </aside>

-It feels a little silly, but after all of that work, we're only going to add one little native function:
+It feels silly, but after all of that work, we're only going to add one little native function:

 ^code clock-native (1 before, 2 after)

-This returns the elapsed time since the program started running in seconds.
+This returns the elapsed time since the program started running, in seconds.
 It's handy for benchmarking Lox programs.
 In Lox, we'll name it `clock()`:

 ^code define-native-clock (1 before, 1 after)